-The paper proposed an ECP-ABE scheme, which introduces the extended leaf nodes into the access policy tree to support access policy formulas involving operators including $NOT, <, \leq, >, \geq, [], (), (]$ and [) in addition to AND, OR and threshold operators.
-Hence the scheme enhanced access control ability of CP-ABE prominently, and achieved self-contained protection for outsourced data in open computing environments.
+The paper proposed an ECP-ABE scheme, which introduces the extended leaf nodes into the access policy tree to support access policy formulas involving operators including NOT, <, \leq , >, \geq in addition to AND, OR and threshold operators.
+Hence the scheme enhanced access control ability prominently, which is important to data self-protection in open computing environments.